Nordic Bronze Age: Religion and cult

+Horned headdress of bronze with gold foil from a bog at Hagendrup, West Zealand, c.
+1400 BC.
+National Museum of Denmark.

 There is no coherent knowledge about the Nordic Bronze Age religion, its pantheon, world view, and how it was practised.
 Written sources are lacking, but archaeological finds draw a vague and fragmented picture of the religious practices and the nature of the religion in this period.
 Only some possible sects and only certain possible tribes are known.
 Some of the best clues come from tumuli, elaborate artifacts, votive offerings, and rock carvings scattered across Northern Europe.
 There are many rock carving sites from this period.
 The rock carvings have been dated through comparison with depicted artifacts, for example bronze axes and swords.
 Many rock carvings are uncanny in resemblance to those found in the Corded Ware culture.
 There are also numerous Nordic Stone Age rock carvings, those of northern Scandinavia mostly portray elk.